Home » Clients » Case studies » Electronic Arts

 NEED:

-Jon Niermann, the President of EA Asia Pacific, is responsible for working with all country GMs and reporting back to HQ in the USA.
-As they are dealing with projects that span the region, the country leaders of EA need to be particularly switched on.
-During the country managers meetings, there can be no room for politicking or personality clashes the team simply needs to get the job done as quickly and efficiently as they can.
-Jon’s desire was to ensure that all meetings stayed focused on the real issues and effectively reached their goals, so he engaged Tirian to work with this team each time they meet and assist with facilitating team processes.
+Jon Niermann, the President of EA Asia Pacific, was responsible for working with all country GMs and reporting back to HQ in the USA.
+As they are dealing with projects that span the region, the country leaders of EA need to maintain a clear focus.
+During the country managers meetings, there can be no room for politicking or personality clashes – the team simply needs to get the job done as quickly and efficiently as they can.
+Jon’s desire was to ensure that all meetings stayed focused on the real issues and effectively reached the goals set, so he engaged Tirian to work with this team each time they met to assist with facilitating team processes.

 SOLUTION:

-After important meetings with both the President and HR Director, it was decided that a long term strategy needed to be adapted, whereby the Tirian facilitator, in this case Director Andrew Grant, would offer some type of practical structure and guiding input as well as facilitating group processes to reach the predetermined business outcomes.
+After initial consultations with both the President and HR Director, it was decided that a long-term strategy needed to be adapted.
+This involved the Tirian facilitator, in this case Director Andrew Grant, recommending a practical structure, providing guiding input, and facilitating group processes in executive team meetings to reach the desired business outcomes.

 2. The second meeting then focused on challenging the team on their group dynamics and communication.
 Being a virtual team based across several countries, they realised that the communication is even more difficult, and that it was important to establish specific ground rules and guidelines for communication.
 Tirian’s ‘On Thin ICE’ program was used to help the team discover the issues they faced at a team level.

-3. As the team built up trust in themselves and their peers, the Tirian facilitator was able to use the common strategies and language established in subsequent meetings with ongoing business facilitation.
+3. For follow up meetings, as the team built up trust in themselves and their peers the Tirian facilitator was able to refer to the shared strategies and language established through effective ongoing business facilitation.

 jon-niermann